 Techniques that people may find beneficial include:

-One of the most effective home remedies for asthma is identifying and eliminating triggers for asthma attacks.
-These triggers vary from person to person, although the Centers for Disease Control and Prevention (CDC) note that the following are common:
+One of the most effective home remedies for asthma is determining and eliminating triggers of asthma attacks.
+While these may vary from person to person, some common triggers

 - smoke, especially from tobacco, but also from burning wood or grass